davidmalawey/openLab/tools.md

 - ![scotch laminator](img/img_scotchLaminator.jpg)

 ## Software
+Information about softwares for the processes in OpenLabProject.
+Goal: to focus on the applications which have served for many years.

 * NAPS2 - for scanning, and making PDFs.
 My all-time favorite scanning software.
 Free, lightweight, opensource, highly compatible, and simple interface.
  * Get the scanning [software From NAPS2.com](https://www.naps2.com/) for your OS